Please "like" and "share" this page and the individual pages you visit here.

 "forty thousand stalls of horses": In Chron.
 II 9:25 it says four thousand [stalls of horses whereas here forty thousand are mentioned].
 Our Sages explained there were forty thousand stalls and in each there were four thousand partitions, or there were four thousand stalls and in each there were forty thousand partitions.

-Solomon had 3300 supervisors.
-1 Ki.5:16.
-Solomon had 3600 supervisors.
-2 Chr.2:2.
+Solomon had 3300 supervisors, 1 Ki.5:16.
+Solomon had 3600 supervisors, 2 Chr.2:2.

 "Seventy thousand that bore burdens": to bring the stones from the mountains to the city, and the eighty thousand men were the ones who hewed them in the mountains.
 There is altogether one hundred fifty thousand men.
 And they were all proselytes who were drawn and attracted to the Jewish people, that converted because of Solomon’s greatness and hospitality.
 And it is likewise written in Chronicles II (2: 16) "And Solomon numbered all the strangers that were in the land of Israel... and they were found a hundred and fifty thousand.
 And he set seventy thousand..."

-Solomon's "molten sea" held 2000 "baths".
-1 Ki.7:26.
-Solomon's "molten sea" held 3000 "baths".
-2 Chr.4:5.
+Solomon's "molten sea" held 2000 "baths", 1 Ki.7:26.
+Solomon's "molten sea" held 3000 "baths", 2 Chr.4:5.

 Two thousand measures: Six thousand measures ... are found to be one hundred fifty ritual baths of purity.
 Four thousand measures equal one hundred ritual baths, and the two thousand equal fifty ritual baths.
 And even were you to divide everything according to the measurements by which the Sages measured, a cubit squared by three cubits high for each ritual bath, you will find it to be the same.
 [The lower part of] the [sea was] three cubits [high by ten cubits] square, [which] equal [one hundred square cubits equaling] one hundred ritual baths.
 [The upper part of] the [sea was] two cubits [high and] round [with a diameter of ten cubits and contained sufficient water for] fifty ritual baths since the square is greater than the circle by one quarter.
 And in Chron.
 II (4:5) it is written “it contained three thousand measures”?
 Our Rabbis explained it refers to a dry measure, since the overflow was one third of the capacity of the receptacle.

-The thing to remember is that even if there are a few discrepancies in the Tanakh, it is over 2000 years old and remains an utterly awesome book for those seeking to know HaShem.
-In additions to our mitzvot it is our enduring emuna (active faith) in HaShem that makes us free.There are many searching questions about God.
+The thing to remember is that even if there are a few discrepancies in the Tanach, it is over 2500 years old and remains an utterly awesome library for those seeking to know HaShem.
+We worship the Eternal HaShem, not a book.
+In addition to our mitzvot it is our enduring emunah (active faith) in HaShem that makes us free.
+Ultimately, it is deveikut, our unyielding attachment to the Holy One that secures our Redemption.There are many searching questions about G-d.
 But it is only fitting and proper that this should be so.
-Indeed, such questions enhance the greatness of God and show His exaltedness.
-God is so great and exalted that He is beyond our ability to understand Him.
+Indeed, such questions enhance the greatness of G-d and show His exaltedness.
+G-d is so great and exalted that He is beyond our ability to understand Him.
 It is obviously impossible for us, with our limited human intelligence, to understand His ways.
 Inevitably there are things that baffle us, and this is only fitting.
-If God's ways were in accordance with the limits of our meager understanding, there would be no difference between His understanding and ours, and this is inconceivable -- Rebbe Nachman of Breslov -- Likutey Moharan II, 52
+If G-d's ways were in accordance with the limits of our meager understanding, there would be no difference between His understanding and ours, and this is inconceivable -- Rebbe Nachman of Breslov -- Likutey Moharan II, 52

 Your questions, submissions to the list, comments, and corrections are sincerely invited.